texfaq/texfaq.github.io/FAQ-uselmfonts.md

     ```latex
     updmap --enable Map lm.map
     ```
--  On a MiKTeX system earlier than version&nbsp;2.2, the ''Refresh filename database'' operation, which you performed after installing files, also updates the system's ''PostScript resources database''.
+-  On a MiKTeX system earlier than version&nbsp;2.2, the "Refresh filename database" operation, which you performed after installing files, also updates the system's "PostScript resources database".
 -  On a MiKTeX system, version&nbsp;2.2 or later, update `updmap.cfg` as described in the MiKTeX
     [online documentation](http://docs.miktex.org/manual/psfonts.html#chgupdmapcfg).